aschuhardt/procyon/lua/README.md

 - `window.close()` - Returns nothing.
 Closes the window.
 - `window.size()` - Returns two integers (width and height), representing the dimensions of the window in pixels.
 - `window.glyph_size()` - Returns two integers (width and height), representing the *scaled* dimensions of text glyphs.
+- `window.reload()` - Returns nothing.
+Causes the window and script environment to be disposed-of and reloaded (functionally "restarts" the app).

 #### Fields
 - `window.on_draw` - If assigned, `on_draw` is called before each new frame is drawn.
 Perform any drawing routines here.
 No arguments are passed to `on_draw`.